 James Halliwell is features editor at The Grocer.
-He writes, edits and commissions features and big interviews and also writes the Critical Eye TV column, news stories and blogs.
+He writes, edits and commissions features on the fmcg industry as well as big interviews with senior industry figures.
+He also writes the Critical Eye TV column, news stories, and blogs.

 Stories by this contributor.

 YouTube: a serious vlogging opportunity for brands Subscription